dzambuto/meucci/README.md

 ## Browser usage

-If you use [require.js](http://requirejs.org/) Meucci automagically detects it and is available as a `meucci` module.
+If you use [require.js](http://requirejs.org/) Meucci automagically detects it and makes it available as a `meucci` module.

 Also, if you use [AngularJS](http://angularjs.org/) it creates for you an `angular.meucci` module, that yields a `meucci` service.